iwanbk/bcache/README.md

 Only need to specify one or few nodes as bootstrap nodes, and all nodes will find each other using gossip protocol

-2. When there is cache `set`, the event will be propagated to all of the nodes.
+2. When there is cache `Set` and `Delete`, the event will be propagated to all of the nodes.

-So, all of the nodes will have synced data.
+So, all of the nodes will eventually have synced data.

-## Expiration

-Although this library doesn't invalidate the keys when it reachs the expiration time, the expiration timestamp will be used in these ways:

-(1) On `Set`:
-- as a way to decide which value is the newer when doing data synchronization among nodes
-- set timestamp expiration

-(2) On `Get`:
-- the expiration timestamp could be used to check whether the key has been expired

-(3) On `Delete`:
-- to decide which operation is the lastes when doing syncronization, for example:
-	- `Delete` with timestamp 3 and `Set` with timestamp 4 -> `Set` is the latest, so the `Delete` is ignored

-So, it is **mandatory** to set the expiration time and the delta from current time must be the same between `Set` and `Delete`.
-We can also use [UnixNano](https://golang.org/pkg/time/#Time.UnixNano) for better precission than `Unix`.

 ## Cache filling